Abernachy/killpatrickcraiglistBackEnd/README.md

       $ npx knex migrate:latest  \
         $ npx knex seed:run

+## Endpoints
+Applicable endpoints are:
+1.        /posts => retrieves ALL POST
+2.        /users => retrieves ALL DA USERS
+3.        /locations => retrieves..yep, you guessed it, all locations.

 ## Closing
 That should be it.
 If you have any questions, comments, concerns, please don't hestiate to let us know.
 Thank you and have a wonderful day.